Hilbert-L/FinalProject/README.md

 This final command starts the server.

 # Frontend
-Open another terminal and navigate to `COMP9900` directory.
-Then run the following commands:
+Open another terminal and navigate to project root directory (`capstone-project-9900w18c777`).
+Then run the following commands in order:
 ```
 cd frontend
 npm install
 npm run dev
 ```
-The command should show a url.
-Go to this url in your browser to use the app.
+This final command should show a url.
+Go to this url in your browser to start using the app.